Quick Tips File

 day of week 0-7 (0 or 7 is Sun, or use names)

-range are acceptable.
-Ranges of numbers are allowed, i.e. "2-5" or
+the range are acceptable.
+Ranges of numbers are allowed, i.e.

-first three letters (case-insensitive) of the particular month or day.
+the first three letters (case-insensitive) of the particular month

 Examples: